ayumi-cloud/oc-security-module/README.md

 ## Requirements ##

-> This library requires PHP 7.3 or greater, Laravel 6 or greater and if using Apache 2.4.10 or greater.
+> This library requires PHP 7.3 or greater (in the near future we hope to increase this to php 7.4 or 8.0).

 ## Contributing ##